arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Quantum Break - A  game based on time-travel with alternating filmed episodes.
+A lot of fun!

   - Resident Evil Revelations 2 - Enjoyed this.
 Looks like it'd be nice as a co-op game too.
 I don't like the survival parts of survival horror much so thankfully the easy mode was forgiving.